-If you have a bees nest that needs removing then it is possible to remove the nest in what is known as a cut-out.
+If you have a bees nest that needs removing then it is possible to remove the nest without harming the bees, in what is known as a cut-out.
 Firstly check that the bees are indeed honey bees.
 There are 4 most common bee-like insects that often make homes in our houses and gardens.

-1. Honey bee: Brown and black see the image above.
+- Honey Bee: Brown and black see the image above.
 These will damage things if left unattended as you could end up with a HUGE nest with thousands of bees and Kg’s of honey dripping through your walls.

-2. Bumbles: Fury balls of fluff with white red or yellow bottoms. these often nest in walls or trees or the ground. they are docile and non-aggressive and live in small colonies they do no damage and can be left till July when they take themselves away. best bet to leave them.
+- Bumbles: Fury balls of fluff with white, red or yellow bottoms.
+These often nest in walls or trees or the ground.
+They are docile and non-aggressive and live in small colonies they do no damage and can be left till July when they take themselves away.
+Best bet to leave them.
+I can re-home them if desperately needed, either to a quieter part of your garden or to mine.
+In general however re-homing does not bode well for them so they are best left alone if at all possible

-3. Red Mason bees: similar to the honey bee but with a red tint to their tops and yellow undercarriage.
+- Red Mason Bees: similar to the honey bee but with a red tint to their tops and yellow undercarriage.
 These are chilled and docile living in the walls and can just be left till the winter when you seal the hole if you don’t want them to come back the next year.

+If however you have an established colony or a swarm that is really hard to reach then you need a cut out or a trap out.
 Cut out projects can take many shapes.
-From a small hole and some smoke to a full deconstruct of the building… First step is to have an inspection and come up with a plan.
+From a small hole and some smoke to a full deconstruct of the building.
+First step is to have an inspection and come up with a plan so do give me a call and I will advise you on the best route forwards.
+For a non swarm collection call out there is a small charge.

 Equipment that helps: